-99 12390 Slee residence (former) Garrity Street Significance The former Slee residence is of some historical significance for associations with Vic Slee who established a butcher shop next door and also as a possible 1926 Arthur Backhouse construction.
+100 2390 Slee residence (former) Garrity Street Significance The former Slee residence is of some historical significance for associations with Vic Slee who established a butcher shop next door and also as a possible 1926 Arthur Backhouse construction.
 History Arthur Backhouse built residence built in 1926, for Slee's next to their butcher shop.
-It was later the residence for the Shire's works manager and private ownership.
-3 100 Richardson's Store residence (former) Garrity Street Significance The Richardson's Store residence is of some historical significance for associations with Richardson's store manager, Arthur Smith, for whom the residence was constructed.
-History In 1921 the new general store was built by Arthur Backhouse in Tambellup for Richardson.
+It was later the residence for the Shire's works manager and now in private ownership.
+3 Richardson's Store residence (former) Garrity Street (immediate south side of Kal's Service) Significance The Richardson's Store residence is of some historical significance for associations with Richardson's store manager, Arthur Smith, for whom the residence was constructed.
+History In 1921 the new Richardson & Co Ltd general store was built by Arthur Backhouse in Tambellup.
+Richardson had vacated premises on the south of the hotel on Garrity Street which was in operation since 1911.
+Foy and Gibsons purchased, and operated Richardson and Co in c.1950 until the late 1950s.
 During the interwar period (late 1920- late 1930) it was a Foy and Gibsons store.
-Arthur Smith was the Manager of the store, and he and his wife were accommodated in a store owned residence in Garrity Street.
-3
+Arthur Smith was the Manager of the store, and he and his wife were accommodated in a store-owned residence in Garrity Street.
+Mr JJ Brown & wife Molly were the last Managers and then they purchased the business to operate as a General Store.
+The Managers' and their families were accommodated in the Store Owner Residence in 3

-101 12259 CWA Rest Rooms Henry Street Significance Tambellup CWA rooms are of significant historical, social and aesthetic significance to the community of Tambellup and district.
+Garrity Street.
+Managers included Mr Arthur Smith, Stan Norrish and JJ Brown 102 12259 CWA Rest Rooms 34 Henry Street Significance Tambellup CWA rooms are of significant historical, social and aesthetic significance to the community of Tambellup and district.
 Renowned for their support of women and children in the community and their volunteering work, it represents an outstanding organisation.
-History In 1930 the Country Women's' Association held their first meeting in rented premises, then at Wally Cadds, and in 1932 they formed the younger set.
-1962 building.
-3 102 2542 23824 24426 Methodist Church (former) Uniting Hall & Travelling Ministers Quarters SITE of 1905 church Henry Street Significance The former Methodist Church, now the Uniting Church, is of some historical and social significance as a place of worship.
-The loss of the original 1905 hall and the Travelling Ministers quarters diminish the significance of the Uniting Church site.
+History In 1930 the Country Women's' Association held their first meeting in rented premises, then they purchased Wally Cadd's building in Crowden St, and in 1932 they formed the younger set.
+During the post war years, they actively sought a block to build their own home and the current CWA Hall was opened in 1962.
+2 103 2542 23824 24426 Methodist Church (former) Uniting Hall & Travelling Ministers Quarters SITE of 1905 church 30 Henry Street Significance The former Methodist Church, now the Uniting Church, is of some historical and social significance as a place of worship.
+The loss of the original 1905 hall and the Travelling Ministers quarters in 2023 diminish the significance of the Uniting Church site.
 History The Methodist church was constructed in 1905, and a resident Minister in 1908.
 The 1905 church (hall) was demolished 2023.
 The existing church was opened in 1960.
 Miss M Saggers laid the foundation stone on 22 July 1960 3